gilbertw1/better-jumper/Readme.md

 function that will ensure that anytime a jump is added using `evil-jump` a corresponding jump will be added using `better-jumper`.

+#### better-jumper-use-savehist (`better-jumper-use-savehist`)

+If non-nil better jumper will use savehist to save jump history.
+This is currently only implemented for the `'buffer` context.
+Persistent window parameters are used to save and restore jump history for windows.

+#### better-jumper-buffer-savehist-size (`better-jumper-buffer-savehist-size`)

+This number dictates how many of the most recent buffers should have their jump state saved to the savehist file when savehist is enabled the the context is set to `'buffer`.

 # Hooks